-Of the total recorded goodwill of \$12.0 million at December 29, 2012, the entire amount was allocated to the Escalade Sports reporting unit.
-The results of the impairment test for the Escalade Sports reporting unit indicated that the fair value of invested capital exceeded the carrying value of invested capital by a significant margin as of December 29, 2012.
+The Company has two reporting units that required separate goodwill impairment analysis.
+Those reporting units are Escalade Sports and Martin Yale Group.
+These reporting units are identical to the operating segments; Sporting Goods and Information Security and Print Finishing, respectively.
+Of the total recorded goodwill of \$13.1 million at December 28, 2013, the entire amount was allocated to the Escalade Sports reporting unit.
+The results of the qualitative impairment assessment of the Escalade Sports reporting unit indicated that the fair value of the invested capital exceeded the carrying value of the invested capital as of December 28, 2013.